JRMeyer/jrmeyer.github.io/_posts/2016-11-30-Multilingual-DNN-AM-Kaldi.markdown

 <br/>

+### Huang et al. (2014) [*Multilingual Deep Neural Network*][huang-2014].

+This is a United States patent application from Microsoft which is essentially a repetition of the Huang et al. (2013) paper.
+However, since it is a patent application is is more thorough with many more figures and outlines of the architecture.

 ### Ghoshal et al. (2013) [*Multilingual Training of Deep Neural Networks*][ghoshal-2013]

 This paper investigates language-sequential training, where the hidden layers of a DNN get passed from one language to the next, fine-tuned on each language's data in sequence.